All the fundraising deals in the counter-UAS market (from Q2 2025 to Q2 2026)

 We define the counter-UAS market as solutions purpose-built to detect, track, and identify unmanned aircraft and to defeat or neutralize them within a protected area.

-We include UAS-specific sensors and data fusion, command-and-control/engagement software, and mitigation effectors (kinetic and non-kinetic), plus integration and sustainment required to operate the system.
+We include UAS-specific sensors and data fusion, command-and-control or engagement software, mitigation effectors, and the integration needed to operate these systems.

-We exclude drone/robotics manufacturing, general-purpose security or air-defense capabilities not configured for small UAS, and detection-only offerings sold without a credible path to interdiction.
+We exclude general drone manufacturing, broad security or air-defence products not configured for small UAS, and detection products without a credible path to interdiction.

 You can also read our detailed analysis to understand how funding activity in the counter-UAS market has evolved over the last few years.